 Committee for Standardization (CS)

-The Committee for Standardization (CS) is the senior NATO committee for Alliance standardization and operates under the authority of the North Atlantic Council.
-It issues policy and guidance for all NATO standardization activities.
+The Committee for Standardization (CS) is the senior NATO committee for Alliance standardization, composed primarily of representatives from all NATO countries.
+Operating under the authority of the North Atlantic Council (NAC), it issues policy and guidance for all NATO standardization activities.

 For NATO, standardization is the development and implementation of concepts, doctrines and procedures that aim to achieve and maintain compatibility, interchangeability or commonality needed for interoperability.
 Interoperabilty – the ability to work in synergy in executing assigned tasks – can greatly increase the effectiveness of NATO’s operations and activities through a more efficient use of resources.

 The Committee for Standardization meets twice yearly and reports annually to the NAC on standardization activities.
 It was created in 2001 to oversee the work of the NATO Standardization Organization, which resulted from the merger of two separate standardization bodies, one civilian and one military.